kane-armstrong/simple-adventure/README.md

 To build the integration tests, use `docker-compose build integrationtests` and then `docker-compose up integrationtests` to run them

 To build the unit tests, use `docker-compose build unittests` and then `docker-compose up unittests` to run them

+## Infrastructure & Deployment

+I did most of the provisioning by hand with a mixture of Azure Portal, Azure Cloud Shell, Terraform, Azure CLI, WSL, kubectl, helm, and Lens.
+Next steps are to document and automate the process.